willbelr/qtpad/README.md

 - Current font family is not loaded in style dialog font combo box

  Please report all issues on Github :)

+ # Future improvements
+ - Command line interface using dbus and QtDBus
+ - Search and replace functionnality